 The thing that puzzles me about this ranking and about the traffic in general in Chicago is that there are so many alternate options for a work commute.
 Chicago has some of the most efficient train and bus lines with the CTA, and the number of bicycle commuters continues to grow, especially the number of dedicated bike lanes throughout the city.
 Also, Metra provides train rides for tens of thousands of commuters into the city every day.
 One factor that I didn’t see mentioned in any of the articles written about this study is the amount of road construction that has been going on.
 I-290 has been under construction the last several years.
 Hopefully when that is completed, it will free up a lot of the congestion from all directions coming into downtown.

-If you or someone you loved has been seriously injured in a Chicago car accident or Chicago truck accident, then call Chicago personal injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076
+If you or someone you loved has been seriously injured in a reese witherspoon naked videos or Chicago truck accident, then call Chicago personal injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076